-- Health and Physical Education - Library
+- · Health and Physical Education

+- Library

 - LOTE (Chinese)

 - Music

 - · Private Instrumental Music

 - Science

 - Visual Art

-Extra Curricular Activities
+Extra-Curricular Activities

 We believe that each student has been blessed with God-given gifts and talents.
-Students are provided with an opportunity to participate in a broad range of extra-curricular activities including art festivals, assemblies, Chapel services, House events, INSPIRE program initiatives, interschool sports, lunch time clubs and activities, music recitals and more.
+Students are provided with an opportunity to participate in a broad range of extra-curricular activities including Assemblies, Chapel services, House events, INSPIRE program initiatives, Interschool Sports, Lunch Time Clubs and Activities, Primary Flix Concert and more.